dangthanhhao/Learn-react/docs/react-learning-plan.md

 **Objective:** Learn user interaction and conditional UI logic.

+### ✅ Prerequisites

+Before starting Day 3 tasks, understand event handling and conditional rendering:

+-   [ ] Read: ["Responding to Events"](https://react.dev/learn/responding-to-events) from React docs.
+-   [ ] Read: ["Conditional Rendering"](https://react.dev/learn/conditional-rendering) - Learn all patterns.
+-   [ ] Understand synthetic events vs native HTML events.
+-   [ ] Know the difference between ternary operator `? :` and `&&` for rendering.
+-   [ ] Understand event.preventDefault() and event.stopPropagation().

+### 💬 Copilot Prompts (Learn First)

+-   "What is a synthetic event in React and how does it differ from HTML events?"
+-   "How do I prevent form submission with e.preventDefault()?"
+-   "Show me all ways to do conditional rendering in React."
+-   "Explain ternary operators and && patterns with examples."

 ### ✅ Tasks

 -   [ ] Create a counter or show/hide text component with event handlers.